When a hospital grows, it needs a more thoughtful approach to the needs of staff and patients alike.

 Christopher Haedt, AIA, NCARB, ACHA, LEED AP BD+C | Principal, Columbus Healthcare Practice Group Leader

 Chris began his career at DesignGroup in 2007.
-Over his 15-year tenure he has earned a reputation for design excellence and is trusted with one of DesignGroup’s largest healthcare clients.
-Chris is a leader within the AIA Columbus Healthcare Committee, has spoken nationally and recently appointed as an Advisory Board member for Healthcare Facilities Symposium & Expo.
+With over 20 years of experience, he has earned a reputation for design excellence.
+He leads the Columbus Healthcare Practice Group and has worked extensively with key clients such as OhioHealth and Norton Healthcare.
+Chris is a leader within the AIA Columbus Healthcare Committee, has spoken nationally and is an Advisory Board member for Healthcare Facilities Symposium & Expo.
+In 2023, Chris received the AIA Young Architects Award, an honor bestowed to individuals who have demonstrated exceptional leadership and made significant contributions to the architecture profession early in their careers.